cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 > The GIL is a major obstacle to concurrency.

-Because of this, Python has multiple built-in approaches to concurrency - some which simulate parallelism, and some which actually achieve it at a cost.
+Because of this, Python has multiple built-in approaches to concurrency---some which simulate parallelism, and some which actually achieve it at a cost.
 When writing parallel Python code, understanding the differences between these approaches can help you understand what will _actually_ speed your code up.

 - [`threading`](https://docs.python.org/3/library/threading.html) is a module which allows multiple [threads](https://en.wikipedia.org/wiki/Thread_(computing)) to execute tasks concurrently within the same interpreter.
 If code is I/O-bound (that is, it spends most of its time waiting for external events, like networking or APIs to other code), threading is well-suited, since threads won't often try to access the same objects at once.
 If, on the other hand, the long-running tasks involve manipulating Python objects or are CPU-bound, the GIL will prevent simultaneous
 - [`asyncio`](https://docs.python.org/3/library/asyncio.html) is a module which allows _simulated concurrency_ on the same thread.
 Tasks run in an [event loop](https://en.wikipedia.org/wiki/Event_loop), and when one task is waiting for network or disk operations, the interpreter switches to another task and works on it.
 Again, this is good for I/O-bound code (it's great for web servers).
 It also is simpler than multithreading and more intuitive for people with async experience in other languages ([like JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing)).
 A common cliche is that you should "use asyncio when you can, and use threading when you must."
 Unfortunately it suffers from a similar limitation to threading: if one task is executing Python code it will block the event loop.
 - [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) is a different approach where multiple Python interpreters are spawned in different [processes](https://en.wikipedia.org/wiki/Process_(computing)).
 This allows _true concurrency_ because each process has its own GIL.
 The processes generally run on separate CPU cores, so the number of processes is limited by your hardware, and [sharing state between processes](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes) is [tricky](https://peps.python.org/pep-0703/#multiprocessing).

-In this case, the long-running tasks were all happening in Sympy, a pure-Python program, and had no I/O component.
+In this case, the long-running tasks were all happening in Sympy, a pure Python program, and had no I/O component.
 This led me to believe that threading or asyncio would not speed things up meaningfully.
 Multiprocessing, on the other hand, could make things much faster.
 My desktop computer has 16 cores, so potentially I could speed the program up 16 times!
 To run the processes, I used [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html), which provides some high-level tools to run processes without needing to worry too much about cleanup.
 Here's a basic sketch of how to do this:

 ```python
 def integrate_functions_parallel(functions: list[str]) -> list[str]: